voorloopnul/decouphage/README.md

 ## Databases

-Decouphage database is derived from NCBI NR.
+Decouphage database is derived from NCBI NR database clustered at 90% identity and 90% sequence length.

 ### Downloading database